-In line with Senate Bill 7030 written into law in 2019, Okeechobee County Schools participates in a Universal Screening Process of all students.
-This is a mental health/behavioral form supported by the Positive Behavioral Interventions and Supports (PBIS) system.
-This form will be used to help school administration, leaders, and teachers nominate students based on the prevalence and early development of both externalizing (i.e. manipulating behaviors, disrespect, aggression, etc.) and internalizing behaviors (i.e. isolating behaviors, anxiety, depression, etc.).
-The form will be available for all students; however, the district will adopt a triage approach where the students with the highest scores will be nominated for immediate Tier 2 or Tier 3 supports.
-This process will happen up to three times per school year.
-The school based teachers and school counselor(s) will nominate the students, and school staff as well as school and district based mental health professionals will facilitate interventions based on the needs of the students.
-All Tier 3 meetings held will require parent notification.
+In line with Senate Bill 7030 written into law in 2019, Okeechobee County Schools participates in a Universal Screening process of all students.
+This process includes a mental health/behavioral form supported by the Positive Behavioral Interventions and Supports (PBIS) system.
+It will be used to help school administration, leaders, and teachers nominate students based on the prevalence and early development of both externalizing (i.e. manipulating behaviors, disrespect, aggression, etc.) and internalizing behaviors (i.e. isolating behaviors, anxiety, depression, etc.).
+The form will be available for all students; however, the district will adopt a triage process where the students with the highest scores will be nominated for immediate Tier 2 or Tier 3 supports.
+This process will happen twice per school year.
+Teachers will collect data and present this data to the School Leadership Team who will then create a master list of students in need of tiered supports.
+School staff as well as school and district based mental health professionals and community partners will facilitate interventions based on the needs of the students.
+All intervention plans will require parent notification.